 The Re:BUiLD Approach

 Launched by the International Rescue Committee and the IKEA Foundation, Re:BUiLD is one of the largest private investments (€30 Million) for urban refugee livelihoods in East Africa.
-Our target was to reach 20,000 urban refugees and host community members — including women, men, and young people in Kampala and Nairobi.
-We have exceeded this target, reaching 20,378 clients and achieving an impressive 104% of our goal.
+Our target was to reach 20,000 urban refugees and vulnerable host community members — including women, men, and youth.
+We exceeded this goal, reaching 21,171 clients and achieving 106% of our goal.

 Our Approach